ttres/web-demo-wiki/Home.md

 **STEP 6 - Create an ELB**

-Create an ELB and add the two web servers to the ELB.
+Create an Application Load Balancer (ALB) and register the two EC2 instances to the ALB target group.
 Since we do have Apache running on both web servers, you might want to use HTTP as the ping protocol with 80 as the ping port and “/” as the ping path for the health check parameter for your ELB.

 **STEP 7 - Testing*